polarlabs/kodiak-sets/README.md

 - Implement `Iterator` and `IntoIterator` for `Sequence`.
 - Support serde's `#[derive(Serialize, Deserialize)]`.
 - Support the trait `Clone`.
-- Introduce benchmarking and publish results on GitHub.
+- Introduce benchmarking and publish results on GitHub (see benchmarks).

 ## Version 0.1.0 (delivered)
 - Initial release.